javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 ![alt text](<link here>)

-- You can check on webapp log tail `az webapp log tail` , this answer:
+* Logging: Check on webapp log tail `az webapp log tail` , the answer like this:

 ```sh
 2021-02-07T05:01:07.528670565Z /antenv/lib/python3.7/site-packages/sklearn/ensemble/gradient_boosting.py:34: DeprecationWarning: `np.bool` is a deprecated alias for the builtin `bool`.
 To silence this warning, use `bool` by itself.
 Doing this will not modify any behavior and is safe.
 If you specifically wanted the numpy scalar type, use `np.bool_` here.
 2021-02-07T05:01:07.528708467Z Deprecated in NumPy 1.20; for more details and guidance: https://numpy.org/devdocs/release/1.20.0-notes.html#deprecations